gustavjorlov/node-red-contrib-cloud-connect/README.md

   - Open the debug pane to the right
   - Click the button to the left of the `inject` node and watch your result appear in the debug pane.

+### Example payloads for the various endpoints
+Further details on parameters and responses are available in our Cloud API documentation

 #### Things
 ```
 {